walker93/librerp/README.md

 ![Alt SimplERP.it](http://simplerp.it/images/Logo.png "http://simplerp.it")

-SimplERP srl
+SimplERP Srl
 =======================

 http://simplerp.it

-This module is maintained by SimplERP srl.
+This module is maintained by SimplERP Srl.

-SimplERP is the professional version of LibrERP.it project, which promotes a customized Odoo version with additional features for Italian usage.
+SimplERP is the professional edition of LibrERP.it project, which promotes a customized Odoo with additional features for Italian usage.

 To contribute to this module, please visit http://librerp.it.